phetsims/projectile-data-lab/doc/implementation-notes.md

 ### PhET-iO

 For this simulation, individual projectiles are not PhET-iO instrumented.
 Instead, the parent Field is instrumented.
 Please see FieldIO which describes how the serialization is implemented.
+Note however that ProjectileIO defines how a Projectile is serialized as part of the Field serialization.